prisma/prisma1/content/04-Reference/03-API/02-Queries.md

 }
 ```

-Note how we nested the `AND` combinator inside the `OR` combinator, on the same level with the `id` value filter.
+> Notice how we nested the `AND` combinator inside the `OR` combinator, on the same level with the `id` value filter.

 #### Explore available filter criteria